dlkesterson/banana-bun/docs/AUTONOMOUS-LEARNING-IMPLEMENTATION.md

 # 🧠 Autonomous Learning and Optimization Implementation

-This document describes the implementation of Atlas's autonomous learning and optimization features as specified in PRD Part 3.
+This document describes the implementation of Banana Bun's autonomous learning and optimization features as specified in PRD Part 3.

 ## 📋 Overview

-The autonomous learning system enables Atlas to gradually become smarter over time through:
+The autonomous learning system enables Banana Bun to gradually become smarter over time through:
 - **Vector-based media similarity** using ChromaDB embeddings
 - **Task performance analytics** and bottleneck detection
 - **User feedback learning** from corrections and edits